PureKatana/PureKatana/README.md

 <h1>Hi, I'm Kevin! </h1>
-<h3>I am a new game programmer looking for a first experience opportunity! </h3>
+<h3>I am a new game programmer looking for a first experience opportunity in the gaming industry! </h3>

 <h2>👨‍💻 Game Projects:</h2>